JahanA23/JahanA23.github.io/README.md

 Working for an organisation most likely has Domain controllers, group policies and identifiable computers in place.
-Therefore, I must introduce myself and ask for more details, for example, the PC they are on.
+Therefore, I must introduce myself to the client and ask for more details, for example, the PC they are on.

 ![image](https://github.com/user-attachments/assets/bb248c1e-d08e-4067-b8f6-b078625c7a08)